We're in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

 While you can search through the text content of notes using Zotero's basic and advanced search functions, you may find it more convenient to use reports, which include the full text of notes.

 Simply generate a report of the items you want to search.
-Select Edit –> “Find” in Firefox and use the search box (at the bottom of your browser window) to search through the report.
+Select Edit –> “Find”.

 Organizing Notes into Outlines